Adhamkmopp/Thesis/README.md

 done

 ```
+2. Filter out low complexity reads and low quality reads (dust-threshold=2.5/quality filter=50)

-2. Creation of a viral database for local blast:
+3. Creation of a viral database for local blast:
 The viral refseq database was downloaded from here: https://www.ncbi.nlm.nih.gov/genome/viruses/, and transformed into a BLAST-ready database using blast+ with the command
 ```bash
 makeblastdb -in "$BLASTDB/viral.fna" -dbtype nucl -parse_seqids -out "$BLASTDB\vDatabase"